 docker-compose up -d

-How nginx-proxy works to host multiple websites
+How nginx-proxy uses Docker and Nginx to host multiple websites on one VPS

 /var/run/docker.sock:/tmp/docker.sock line accomplishes.
 Essentially, this gives any container access to the host’s Docker socket, which contains information about a variety of Docker events, such as creating a new container, or shutting one down.